Table of Contents

 Essential features

-- Müllerian inclusion cyst: lined by ciliated tubal epithelium as a result of implantation of tubal epithelium in the ovarian parenchyma, presumably at the time of ovulation when the ovarian surface epithelium is disrupted; these express a tubal Müllerian phenotype (PAX8, BerEP4 and WT1 positive, calretinin and D2-40 negative)
+- Müllerian inclusion cyst: lined by ciliated tubal epithelium as a result of the implantation of tubal epithelium in the ovarian parenchyma, presumably at the time of ovulation when the ovarian surface epithelium is disrupted; these cysts express a tubal Müllerian phenotype (PAX8, BerEP4 and WT1 positive, calretinin and D2-40 negative)

 - Size is less than 1 cm; if more than 1 cm, by convention the lesion is designated as cystadenoma or cystadenofibroma